How many of you decided to homeschool partly because you wanted lots of that togetherness that comes with homeschool family relationships?

 Or there is the issue of finances.
 Or dealing with extended family who think you should have gone back to work ten years ago.
 Or an educational issue you’re struggling to deal with that isn’t working out.
 All of these things (and others) can play into issues within a couple.

 Sometimes we don’t work hard enough at being family in our homeschool family relationships.

 There is a crazy thing that happens when we become a family.
 Have you ever noticed that sometimes we are nicer to strangers than we are to the people who live with us?
 We feel comfortable with our family.
 We can be real because they love us for who we are and we don’t have to pretend.
 There is safety and comfort at home for a reason…but that can be abused.

 What we don’t want to happen (but sometimes does) is that being nice becomes a show for other people and we don’t want to waste time with formalities or a simple please and thank you and good job for our family because…they know we love them, right?
 They know what we mean.

-Things to remember if you’re feeling frustrated with family:
+Things to remember if you’re feeling frustrated within your homeschool family relationships:

 - Consider this: we all have different issues.
 The issues that annoy you about your family members might not be an issue for them.
 And because it’s not an issue for them, they don’t realize they’re annoying you.
 Sometimes the issue is the difference between how males and females process things.
 Communication is huge.